CENTITVC/Matter/examples/centi-matter-controller/README.md

 approach was choosen due to its simplicity and to rely on the Matter SDK build system.

+On top of the script, the current code saves a list of Matter devices connected to their Matter network in the directory `var/matter`, which you should create before running this controller.

 ## Support for other Matter device types

+### Adding Matter Devices

 1.  `MatterDeviceTypes.h`: Create a new define for the new device type ID.
 2. Create your `<MatterDeviceName>.h`.
 See the other devices for examples and